defenseunicorns/pepr/BEST_PRACTICES.md

 ## Debugging

 Pepr can be broken down into two parts: Admission and Watches.
-If the focus of the debug is on a Mutation or Validation, then only pay attention to pods with labels `pepr.dev/controller: admission`, else, you can focused on `pepr.dev/controller: watch`.
+If the focus of the debug is on a Mutation or Validation, then only pay attention to pods with labels `pepr.dev/controller: admission`, else, you can focus on `pepr.dev/controller: watch`.

 ## Deployment